-

 Text Answer:

-The short answer is “no,” the lowest notes of the subcontrabassoon, despite their depth, will not be too low to hear.
+The short answer is “no,” the lowest notes of the subcontrabassoon, despite their depth, are not too low to hear.

 Various studies have reported the lower limit of human hearing as being anywhere between 12 Hz and 20 Hz.
 The most commonly cited limit is 20 Hz.
 As the fundamental frequency of the subcontrabassoon’s lowest note will be 13.75 Hz, this would superficially seem to suggest that the lowest notes of the subcontrabassoon would be too low to hear, at least for most people.